-These benefits save you a little bit in taxes since the insurance premiums you pay are deducted from your pretax income.
-Plus you get more bang for your buck because your employer helps subsidize the premiums.
-The same is true of health savings accounts and wellness programs, according to Lynch.
+These benefits save you a little bit in taxes since your insurance premiums are deducted from your pretax income.
+Plus you get more bang for your buck because your employer typically helps subsidize the premiums.
+The same is true of health savings accounts and wellness programs.
 Your paycheck might be a bit smaller now, but the eventual return can be outsized and save you money down the road.

 One of the most important reasons to budget your first paycheck carefully is to prepare yourself to have enough money left over to do things you enjoy.